jincemichael/Reminder/README.md

 ## Running the tests
-1) After Configuring the system correctly, run the Home.java file.
+1) After Configuring the system correctly, run the reminder.java file.
-2) It will take you to the Home page and at the same time, the Quartz scheduler's job thread start and runs in background.
+2) It will take you to the reminder page and at the same time, the  scheduler's job thread start and runs in background.
-3) There are two buttons on the Home page, one to Add Reminder and the other to View Reminder.
+3) There are three buttons on the reminder page, one to create Reminder,update Reminder and to delete reminder.
-4) When you click on Add Reminder button, it will take you Add Reminder page where you can add reminder.
+4) When you click on  add button, it will take you add Reminder page where you can add reminder.
-5) When you click on View Reminder button, it will take you View Reminder page where you can view, update and delete reminder
+5) When you click on update Reminder button, it will take you update Reminder page where you can update  reminder 6)when you select the row in the table view and then click delete, it will delete the corresponding row from the database.
+7)A list box is there at the left hand side of the window we will get sortded table view based on the values in the database table.
-6) Note: Reminder is checked evey minute, so the reminder notification can be triggered at any second of the set time.
+8)Note: Reminder is checked evey minute, so the reminder notification can be triggered at any second of the set time.

 ## Built With

-* Netbeans 8.2
+* Netbeans 8.1
 * Mysql Database
 * Scheduler for running Job (Check database every 1 minute for reminder)